benbjohnson/litestream.io/content/reference/replicate.md

 -exec CMD
     Executes a subcommand.
 Litestream will exit when the child process exits.
 Useful for simple process management.

+-addr BIND_ADDR
+    Starts an HTTP server that reports prometheus metrics and provides an endpoint for live read replication. (e.g. ":9090")
 ```

 When using the `-exec` flag, Litestream will pass the path of the first database